merteldem1r/array-modifier-app/README.md

 ## How to Build and Run

-* **Build Systems**: While this guide uses Ninja as an example, you can choose any build system (e.g., Makefiles or Visual
+* **Build Systems**: While this guide uses Ninja as an example, you can choose any build system (e.g. Makefiles or Visual
   Studio).
 CMake makes it easy to adapt.
 * **IDEs**: If you are using an IDE like CLion, you can open the project directly in the IDE, and it will handle these